What You'll Find On This Page

-This is as off-the-beaten-path as you can get in southern Europe.
+This is as off-the-beaten-path as you can get in southern Europe, making it great for budget travel (especially when it comes to accommodation).
 Albania is a country boasting striking landscapes and wonderful national parks, glorious beaches and handfuls of historic towns and villages.
 Don’t miss Berat and Gjirokastra, the capital of Tirana, Theth National Park, Shkoder and the Albanian Riviera.

 Bulgaria is more or less the very region where our ancient ancestors arrived in Europe.
 It is, therefore, one of the oldest inhabited regions on the continent, featuring several significant archaeological sites from the Neolithic period.
 Throughout its long history, Bulgaria has been the home of the Thracians, Greeks, Persians, Romans, Goths, Huns and Ottomans.

 Needless to say, the mix of cultures, architectural and artistic styles is sensational.
 This fantastic heritage is reflected in the country’s ten different UNESCO World Heritage Sites, which include not only several amazing ancient sites but also a few breathtaking natural areas.

 There’s plenty to see and do in Bulgaria, but major attractions include Sofia, the Ancient City of Nessebar, Central Balkan National Park, the Rock-Hewn Churches of Ivanovo, Pirin National Park, the Seven Rila Lakes, the Rila Monastery and the Madara Rider.